 The first approach is to download the Windows USB/DVD tool from the Windows CodePlex Archive.
-The USB/DVD download tool allows you to create a bootable USB/DVD and turn your removable to Windows installer.
+The USB/DVD download tool allows you to create a bootable USB/DVD and turn your removable to a Windows installer.

 - Go to the Microsoft page to download the Windows USB/DVD tool.
 When you get to the page you can read the information provided for more enlightenment and you can skip it and move to the next step.

 - Under the “Windows USB/DVD Download Tool” select your preferred language.
-The default language is the English language and can change it to another language of your choice and click on the download button.
+The default language is English language and can change it to another language of your choice and click on the download button.

 - Choose the download you want from the new page that pops up.
-For English language, select “Windows7-USB-DVD-Download-Tool-Installer-en-US.exe“.
+For the English language, select “Windows7-USB-DVD-Download-Tool-Installer-en-US.exe“.
 For other languages, look through the download file and tick it.
 To download the Windows USB/DVD download tool as a zip file tick “wudtsource.zip” and click on the “Next” button

 - The Windows7-USB-DVD-Download-Tool-installer-en-US.exe” will start to download.
 Once the download is complete the download file will be made available in your download folder.
 On the other hand, if the Windows USB/DVD download tool download doesn’t start automatically, click on the manual download link to download the file manually.

-- You will see welcome to the Windows 7 USB/DVD download tool setup wizard.
+- You will see welcome the Windows 7 USB/DVD download tool setup wizard.
 Click on the next button to the bottom right

 - You will be taken to another page that says “ready to install Windows 7 USB/DVD download tool.
 Just click on the “Install” button to begin installing the Windows USB/DVD tool.